With just proper strategy and tactics a ₹5000 worth portfolio investment can be made as big as ₹2 billion worth of portfolio.

-The above statement might seem unbelievable, but people like Rakesh Jhunjhunwala, Dolly Khanna (Rajiv Khanna), Ashish Kacholia, Vijay Kedia and many others have actually turned the tide and have created phenomenal fortunes from the market.
+The above statement might seem unbelievable, but people like Rakesh Jhunjhunwala, Dolly Khanna (Rajiv Khanna), Ashish Kacholia, Vijay Kedia, who are known to be one of the most successful investors in India, have actually turned the tide and have created phenomenal fortunes from the market.

 Talking about Sensex alone, it has shot up at a good pace from 1000 in 1995 to almost 36,000 in 2018.
 This signals strong and mature financial markets in India, with a healthy cumulative return of 16% over a period of 23 years.

 Still investing in Sensex would have earned only 36x – 40x return, the question then boils down to how to earn 4000x as people named above, also labeled as ‘Oracles of Omaha’ of India have done.

 Let’s explore the philosophy, style, and investment strategy of such successful stock market investors in India.

 Style of investments refers to stock selection in a portfolio based on the very nature of the stock or the company they represent.
 Every stock can be broadly classified in 4 major styles